pablo-snz/django-basic-ddd-app/README.md

 # Django Basic DDD App

-This repository is a simple e-commerce API created with Django and Domain-Driven Design.
+This repository is a simple e-commerce API created with Django and [django-ddd](https://github.com/jdiazromeral/django-ddd)

 ## API Definition